JayBirddy/Middlebury-ML-Class-Proj/README.md

 - An essay discussing ethic implications of our project.
 May include an ethics matrix and moral/legal discussions

 Full success
-- Above stated deliverables as well as a formalized app with a working interaction no matter how primitive.
+Above stated deliverables as well a a trained model that produces clinically meaningful sensitivity and precision on held-out test data.
+Model performance would be disaggregated across demographic subgroups with no significant disparity.

 Partial success
-- 2-3 of the above states deliverables.
+Some deliverables are completed and a working model would be built and evaluated even if performance falls short of clinical thresholds.
+It would include honest documentation of dataset limitations and modeling constraints, forming a foundation for future work.

 # Resources Required
+-cloud GPU computing power
-Data will be based on MIMIC-III Clinical Database: a deidentified, publicly available database health records dataset based from The Beth Israel Deaconess Medical Center (BIDMC)
+- Dataset: Data will be based on MIMIC-III Clinical Database: a deidentified, publicly available database health records dataset based from The Beth Israel Deaconess Medical Center (BIDMC)

-Most likely cloud GPU computing power

-student accessible resources
+- Libraries: scikit-learn, pandas, numpy, matplotlib, seaborn
+- Literature: Access to prior work on readmission prediction and fairness-aware ML in healthcare via Google Scholar or JSTOR

 # What We Will Learn